 These boots are our second lightest boot that we tested this year which made them some of the best for day hiking.
 They weigh only 14.2 oz, which is only 2 oz more than the Columbia Redmond, but they provide much more support.
 They weigh only 1 lb 12 oz, which is only 4 oz more than the Columbia Redmond, but they provide much more support.
-The Vasque Monolith as well as both of the Ahnu boots are right around the same weight and all perform similarly as a substantial day hiking boot.
+The Vasque Monolith are right around the same weight and all perform similarly as a substantial day hiking boot.
 Once these boots were on, we never thought of taking them off and they never felt heavy on our feet, even after a full day of hiking.

-The boots themselves are very water-resistant; even in a few inches of water our feet remained dry.
+The boots themselves are very water-resistant; even in a few inches of water, our feet remained dry.
 That said, the ankle height is short, so in very deep water or heavy rain socks will still get wet.
 The Keen Dry waterproof/breathable membrane worked well, but the Vasque Monolith - Womens, with similar ankle height and price, ended up being more water resistant than the Targhee II.
-Boots with a higher ankle shaft, like the Ahnu Montara or Ahnu Sugarpine are going to protect more of the foot than the Targhee, with its fairly low ankle.
+Boots with a higher ankle shaft are going to protect more of the foot than the Targhee II, with its fairly low ankle.

-As the winner of last season's Best Value Award, the Keen Targhee II remains a great boot for the hiker who is looking to get a sturdy pair of boots for a reasonable price.
-With them found online for around $135, it is hard to beat the value of the Targhee II.
+As the winner of a previous Best Buy Award, the Keen Targhee II remains a great boot for the hiker who is looking to get a sturdy pair of boots for a reasonable price.
+It is hard to beat the value of the Targhee II.

 Based out of Portland, Oregon, Keen has been making quality footwear at reasonable prices for years.
-The Targhee II is a tried and true favorite.
-The boots are comfortable right out of the box, protect the foot with sturdy soles and leather upppers, and provide support through in the ankle and underfoot.
+The Women's Keen Targhee II Mid is a tried and true favorite.
+The boots are comfortable right out of the box, protect the foot with sturdy soles and leather uppers, and provide support through in the ankle and underfoot.
 They are also waterproof and held up well during the testing period.
 The Targhee II is a great all-around boot with a low price tag.